chenrujun/azure-spring-apps-file-processing-sample/README.md

    spring.cloud.azure.eventhubs.event-hub-name=
    ```

 2. Upload some sample log files into Azure Storage Files.
+You can use files in [./test-files/var/log/system-a](./test-files/var/log/system-a).

 3. Build package.
    ```shell